SQ2CPA/LoRa_APRS_Wiki/lora_aprs_digi/index.md

 -   **Digipeater Priority**: Repeating RF packets is always prioritized over sending them to the internet (IGate).
 -   **Ultra-Fast**: No packet drops due to unnecessary delays.
 Speed is more important than showing info on a display.
 -   **Clean RF Channel**: Status and telemetry frames are sent directly to APRS-IS to keep the radio frequency clear.
--   **Optimized for 434.855 MHz**: Specifically tailored for operation outside the noisy 70cm ISM band.
+-   **Optimized for 1200 bps**: Specifically tailored for fast RF operations.
 -   **Lightweight and Efficient**: Minimal resource usage for deployment on low-power systems.

 ---